Inclusion Professionals Network

 About this Network:

 This is a national network for educators working in congregational and supplemental school settings to build a network of peers to troubleshoot challenges, share resources, and develop collaborative learning opportunities.
-This network is designed for educators working directly with students, whether inclusion coordinators, learning specialists, or special needs coordinators.
-This network is geared towards professionals who are working to make their institutions more inclusive of people with disabilities.
+This network is designed for educators working directly with students and educators, whether inclusion coordinators, learning specialists, or special needs coordinators.
+This network is geared towards professionals who are working to make their institutions inclusive of all people.

-This network will be virtual and will meet approximately six times a year.
+This network will be virtual and will meet approximately three times a year, virtually.

-This network will have open enrollment through November – all new participants will be asked to have an initial conversation with one of the facilitators prior to the first session.
+This network will have open enrollment– all new participants will be asked to have an initial conversation with one of the facilitators prior to the first session.

 About the Facilitators: